mpaviotti/mpaviotti.github.com/phd.markdown

 permalink: /phd-statement/
 title: So you want to get a PhD ...
 ---
 If you are here you are probably considering getting a PhD in Theoretical Computer Science.
 While a think this is a great idea(!)
 I would like you to take some time reading this page to make sure you understand the **advantages** as well as the **risks** involved in getting into a PhD program.

 ## What is a PhD
-A PhD is the highest academic degree awarded by universities acknowledging that you possess the skills and knowledge to engage with other international experts in your field.
-To earn a PhD, you must demonstrate that you possess a **deep knowledge** of the field  as well as having made a **significant** and **original** contribution to your area of study.
+A PhD is the highest academic degree awarded by universities which only 2% of the world's population possesses.
+When awarded, a PhD is acknowledging that you possess the skills and knowledge to engage with other international experts in your field.
+To earn one, you must demonstrate that you possess a **deep knowledge** of the field  as well as having made a **significant** and **original** contribution to your area of study.